ntop/nProbe/doc/src/agent_mode.rst

 	  [NFv9 57994][IPFIX 35632.522][Len 2] %FLOW_VERDICT              Flow verdict marker (0 = unknown, 1=pass, 2=drop...)

-The verdict is not set to 2 (drop) whenever a local flow has been produced by a process that was not part of a Linux package (.apt or .rpm).
+The verdict is set to drop (2) whenever a local flow has been produced by a process that was not part of a Linux package (.apt or .rpm).
 This is because malware applications are often unpackaged and thus this is an indicator or a possible compromise.
 This is a Linux-only feature as Windows does not support packages.